-This contemporary romance was published by Berkley on November 1, 2011 and has 353 pages.
+This contemporary romance that was published by Berkley on November 1, 2011 and has 353 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Last Boyfriend, The Perfect Hope, Irish Rebel
+Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Carnal Innocence, Playing the Odds, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Last Boyfriend, The Perfect Hope, Irish Rebel

 First in the Inn BoonsBoro Trilogy romance and revolving around an inn that is being restored.
 Yes, there are people as well, lol, the Montgomery family of brothers who are interested in a trio of girlfriends.
 The couple focus in The Next Always is on Clare Murphy Brewster and Beckett Montgomery.